 Views were great again leaving the Winds.
 An incredible range.
 Sharp.
 Intimidating.
 We dumped both types of garbage in Pinedale, then turned west back to Idaho Falls, Rooster again our capable pilot.

 We made sure to give the car a thorough cleaning before returning it to the Enterprise.
 Crumbs everywhere.
 Everything checked out alright.
 After a brief wait, we reunited with Trail Angel Chad who had so graciously offered to return us to the trail at Bannock Pass.

 We ate as much of the leftover food as we could as we sped north through that same wonderful valley.
 This time, rain showers added drama to the landscape.
 I finished up some last minute blogging before losing service near Leadore.
 I picked up a package from the motel, containing my gravity works water filter (bye bye squeezing. bye bye bleach) and more Aquamira for SpiceRack.
 Then back up to the trail.
-Just after 7pm, I started hiking on the trail again behind the others, 73 hours after leaving.
+Just after 7pm, I started hiking again on the CDT behind the others, 73 hours after leaving.
 Easily the longest break I’ve ever taken while thru-hiking.